ruili33/TPO/README.md

 ## TODO
-- [ ] Clean and release the temporal preference data curation pipeline by March.
+- [ ] Release the temporal preference data curation pipeline by March.
-- [ ] Clean and release the training code by March.
+- [ ] Release the training code by March.

 ## Citation